kylezook06/Immune-Defender/README.md

 - Add `p5.sound.min.js` alongside `sketch.js` (or include the p5.sound library in the web editor) so the sound helpers are available.
 - Drop the `.wav` files (`Torpedo-Launch-01.wav`, `Torpedo-Launch-02.wav`, `Torpedo-Launch-03.wav`, `Torpedo-Launch-04.wav`, `Underwater-Implosion-1.wav`) right beside `sketch.js` **or** put them in an `assets/` folder if you prefer to keep things tidy.
 In the latter case, set `soundBasePath` near the top of `sketch.js` to `"assets/"`.
 The repository ignores these binaries so contributors can keep the branch lightweight; the game will run silently if the files are missing.
 - If you prefer hosted files (e.g., from the p5 editor asset bucket), pass the full URL into the sound loader—absolute URLs will be respected and won't be double-prefixed.

+### Optional shared leaderboard (PHP + JSON)

+For a simple server-backed leaderboard in a WordPress (or any PHP-capable) folder, place these files alongside `index.html`/`sketch.js`:

+- `scores.php` — accepts `GET` to read scores and `POST` with `{ "name": "ABC", "score": 12345 }` to submit.
+It keeps the top 20 entries and writes them to a JSON file.
+- `scores.json` — start with `[]` and make it writable by PHP.

+When the run ends, the game will prompt for initials and post the score.
+The title/game-over screens show the top entries returned by `scores.php`.
+If the backend isn’t present, the game will quietly skip submissions and just keep the local high score.